svgaming234/pyclick/README.md

 # PyClick
 PyClick is a basic autoclicker, written in Python.
-The code is quite messy.
+The code is quite messy. <br>
+Dependencies: <br>
+Python 3, of course
+PyAutoGUI